-October half-term at Quarry Bank, 19 October–1 November 2019, free entry - Visit now
+October half-term at Quarry Bank, 19 October–1 November 2019, Admission applies - Book now

 Autumn is in full swing and there’s no better place to enjoy the beauty of the season than in the picturesque valley and extensive grounds of Quarry Bank.
 There’s a complete industrial heritage site waiting to be discovered, alongside acres of beautiful gardens and woodland to explore.